ion-fusion/fusion-java/README.md

 (for [(value (in_port))]                 // Read each Ion value from stdin into local var `value` (writeln (. value "marketplace_id")))  //   and write its marketplace_id field to stdout
 ```

 Fusion has an interactive command console for experimentation, and a "batch" mode for running
 scripts and pipelining data.
 It can also be embedded into Java applications and services, with
 some support for sandboxing untrusted code.

 Ion Fusion started inside Amazon in 2012, and has been used in production for over a
 decade, driving numerous data processing, workflow management, and analytics systems.
 It is now an independent Apache-licensed project led by current and former Amazonians.

 > [!IMPORTANT]
-> This repository is under active development, preparing for a public release.
+> This repository is under active development, preparing for a public consumption.
 The language
 > itself is largely stable, but expect significant changes to Java APIs and packaging as we
 > renovate everything for public development and use.

 # Support